fubar2/toolfactory-galaxy-docker/README.md

 1. Login to the Galaxy running in the container at http://localhost:8080 using the admin account.
 They are specified in config/galaxy.yml

-2. Start the ToolFactory and fill in the form, providing sample inputs and parameter values to suit the Conda package being wrapped.
+2. Start the TF and fill in the form, providing sample inputs and parameter values to suit the Conda package being wrapped.

 3. Execute the tool to create a new XML tool wrapper using the sample inputs and parameter settings for the inbuilt tool test.
 Planemo is run to generate the outputs from the test.
 The complete toolshed archive is written to the history together with the planemo test report.
 Optionally the new tool archive can be uploaded